cs3216/cs3216.github.io/coursework/facebook/index.md

 In the modern day, web applications have grown increasingly complex.
 As a result, using purely jQuery to manage a webpage's DOM is a nightmare.
-This has led to the creation of JavaScript frameworks, which follows the MVC paradigm of organizing an application's code structure commonly seen in native desktop and mobile applications.
+This has led to the creation of JavaScript frameworks, which follow the MVC paradigm of organizing an application's code structure commonly seen in native desktop and mobile applications.
 Using these JavaScript MVC frameworks, your code will be more maintainable and reusable and it will be much easier to manage complexity.

 These frameworks are being used to build [Single-page Applications (SPAs)](https://www.wikiwand.com/en/Single-page_application).
-The difference between SPAs
-and traditional server-side rendered pages is that when a user navigates between pages on the webpage, the browser does not do a full page refresh.
+The difference between SPAs and traditional server-side rendered pages is that when a user navigates between pages on the webpage, the browser does not do a full page refresh.
 Instead, the URL is being changed via the HTML5 [pushState](<https://developer.mozilla.org/en-US/docs/Web/API/History_API#The_pushState%28%29_method>) API, and only data needed by the new page is being fetched from the server, usually via AJAX.